Friday, March 14, 2025

 Testing LED panels for bad LED's

 I have written two programs to test LED panels after someone sold me a pile of them with many bad LED's.
 Some panels had over 30 LED's that were not working.
 He also shipped them with no padding between the LED's!
 This resulted in smashed LED's and some of the alignment nubs were broken off.
 Fortunatly with some soldering I was able to reduce the number of bad LED's to 3 or 4 per panel.
+Now I can use them for testing out programs and configurations.
 Some LED's had broken runs but most of them just needed to be resoldered.

 The first program tests the colors and leaves the panel white for quickly testing if the LED's just soldered are working.
 This does not work on 16S panels for some reason.